StardustDL/paperead/docs/getting-started/notes/data.md

 - Do **NOT** use space in material ID.

+Possible values for `schema`:

+- `slides` Slides powered by Reveal.js
+- Otherwise take the contents as a normal Markdown.

 ## Notes

 `<materialId>/notes/<noteId>.md` contains the metadata (the structure is as same as material's description) and the content for the note for the material.